Many scientists object to Intelligent Design as a scientific alternative to Evolution. Here are four of these objections and replies to them.

 The fossil record is not perfect so we can’t really know that all living organisms have evolved so gradually.
 In fact, the fossil record does not always support gradual evolution, which is a condition stressed by Darwin and recently confirmed by Dawkins.
 For instance, the Cambrian Explosion is similar to walking 80 yards of a 100 yard football field with bacteria, and all of a sudden in the 81st yard you find animals.

-From a design perspective, even though car designers have the choice to be original in their designs, they always make multiple varieties of the same design with minor tweaks.
+From a design perspective, even though car designers have the choice to be original in their designs, they always make multiple varieties of the same design with multiple tweaks.
 We actually see gradual distribution of traits among car makers (to follow the same example used before).
-For instance, a standard range Tesla Model 3 is similar to long range Model 3 but with lower battery range.
+For instance, a standard range Tesla Model 3 is similar to performance range Model 3 but with lower battery range.
 All Teslas more or less follow the same design theme.

-While the nested hierarchy of traits can support evolution, it doesn’t preclude design either.
+In conclusion, while the nested hierarchy of traits can support evolution, it doesn’t preclude design either.
 Originality of a designer is a viable option but not a constraint, and as previously mentioned in the cars example, we see it always the case that designers follow the same design “theme” for their products.